TomashKarpei/Sharpening-Filter/README.md

 # Image Shraperning
-Program for making images sharpen.
+Program for making images sharpen with different settings